 When you're living in a small space, every detail counts.
 But sometimes those little things — the things that elevate a place from not quite right to effortlessly chic — can be hard to identify.
-So we're sharing a few of our favorite small space decorating tips with you.
 Our first bit of advice?
 Swap your freestanding bookshelves for wall-mounted shelving.

 Searching for sources for shelving?
 Check out our shopping guide here.